theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

     - An access token
     - An access secret

-- A "The Movie DB" API key
+- A twitter handle you're authorized to make queries on behalf of

 You are to put these into a file called `secrets.json` at the root of this directory.

-An example file is provided for you to base your file off of.
+An example file is provided for you to base your file off of, called `secrets.example.json`.

 # What was this adapted from?